Randy Arozarena Player Props: Rays vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 21st in the league.
+- The Diamondbacks pitching staff is 23rd in MLB with a collective 8.3 strikeouts per nine innings.

-- The Diamondbacks have the 21st-ranked team ERA across all league pitching staffs (4.44).
+- The Diamondbacks have the 19th-ranked team ERA across all MLB pitching staffs (4.42).

-- Diamondbacks pitchers combine to give up 89 total home runs at a rate of 1.1 per game (to rank 17th in the league).

-- Davies makes the start for the Diamondbacks, his ninth of the season.
-He is 1-4 with a 7.82 ERA and 30 strikeouts in 35 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.